nosyntax-io/nosyntax-docs/docs/project_setup/visual_assets.md

 :::tip

-For Android, we use the [**Splash Screen API**](https://developer.android.com/develop/ui/views/launch/splash-screen) to adhere to best practices.
+We use the [**Splash Screen API**](https://developer.android.com/develop/ui/views/launch/splash-screen) to adhere to best practices.
 Although most splash screen setup is handled automatically, the quality of your splash screen depends on the icon you upload.
 Please ensure your splash icon meets these criteria:

 - Ensure your splash icon is at least **512x512 pixels**.
 - Use **JPEG** or **PNG** format.